Cold War (1953–1962): Consolidation of the Cuban Revolution

-Fidel Castro was the first political leader to establish a communist state into the western hemisphere and held control of Cuba for over five decades.
+Fidel Castro was the first political leader to establish a communist state in the western hemisphere and held control of Cuba for over five decades.
 Castro's political career started when he entered law school at the University of Havana.
 He then joined the Orthodox Party movement, but tried and failed to overthrow the dictator of the Dominican Republic Trujillo in 1947.
 In 1952 he ran for a seat in Cuba's House of Representatives, but the election failed to happen due to the rise of the dictator.
 In 1953 Castro launched a coup in an attempt to overthrow Batista, but failed and was jailed soon after.
 While in jail he renamed his revolutionary group "26th of July Movement" and helped coordinate the group from prison.
 In 1955 was released from Cuban prison under an amnesty deal, after which fled to Mexico in order to rally support for his second attempt at overthrowing Batista and dictatorship.
 In December 1956, Castro, along with about 80 of his comrades, landed on Cuba.
 Though most of his forces were killed or captured for their attempt to overthrow the government during this time, Castro and what was left of his forces escaped into the mountains and began their guerrilla warfare campaign.
 Over the next two years Castro continued his guerrilla warfare while slowly growing his militant forces.
-In 1959 Castro's forces had key victories at important Cuban strong holds that, combined with Barista's loss of popularity and military power, led to Barista fleeing Cuba and Castro taking power.
+In 1959 Castro's forces had key victories at important Cuban strongholds that, combined with Barista's loss of popularity and military power, led to Barista fleeing Cuba and Castro taking power.